 Blue’s video doorbell also has facial recognition, which means the camera can recognize facial patterns registered in the system.
 Even during the night, Blue’s Doorbell Camera works perfectly because it has night vision capabilities.
 The footage captured by the doorbell camera uses cloud storage, so there is no need to use local storage.

 The Abode Pro Plan is another excellent smart home security system that comes with great features at a competitive price.
 This smart home system comes with 24/7 professional monitoring to ensure that seniors can get assistance whenever they need it.

 Abode takes home automation to the next level.
-This system allows smart home integrations so seniors can link other smart devices to their system.
-Seniors can link the system to Amazon Alexa, Sonos, or Google Assistant to enable remote control of smart devices such as lightbulbs, thermostats, and security cameras.
+This system allows smart home integrations so seniors can link other smart devices to their systems.
+Seniors can link the system to Amazon Alexa, Sonos, or Google Assistant to enable remote control of smart devices such as light bulbs, thermostats, and security cameras.